 (A good time to visit the rose garden)

 Can I particularly recommend the Volksgarten park in the city centre, to one side of the Hofburg complex?
-Imagine walking into a living French impressionist painting…full of points of different colours thanks to the hundreds of rose varieties within.
+Imagine walking into a living French impressionist painting…full of different colours thanks to the hundreds of rose varieties within.

 And a more secretive option is the Hirschstetten Botanical Gardens (much loved by locals and rarely discovered by visitors).